ohmediaorg/security-bundle/README.md

 ### Emails

-Email template can be overridden in the same directory:
+Email templates can be overridden in the same directory:

 1. `password_reset_email.html.twig`
 1. `verification_email.html.twig`